chemiker/sciolism-2019/README.md

   # If logo is set to true, the logo url must be provided
   logoPath = "logo.png"
   # Slogan for your website
-  slogan = "My slogan"
+  slogan = "A light-weighted and minimalistic theme"
   # siteDescription is used to fill the <meta description> tag on your homepage
-  siteDescription = "My site deals with stuff"
+  siteDescription = "sciolism 2019 is a light-weighted and minimalistic theme"

   # CONTENT
   # If set to true this will display the whole content of a post as long as no summary was set manually (e.g. by <!--more-->)